Blue space

-Because neighborhoods with access to attractive natural features are susceptible of gentrification, the social benefits associated with waterbodies can be unequally distributed, with Environmental Justice areas lacking access to good quality blue spaces.
+Because neighborhoods with access to attractive natural features are susceptible to gentrification, the social benefits associated with waterbodies can be unequally distributed, with less affluent areas lacking access to good quality blue spaces.

-Health benefits of blue spaces
+Health benefits

 Proximity to water bodies may bring some risks to humans, like water-borne diseases in drinking water, flooding risks, or drowning.
 But scientific evidence shows that exposure to blue spaces is also associated with a variety of health benefits to those near water bodies.

 This is described by marine biologist Wallace J. Nichols in his book Blue Mind.
 Another of the mechanisms by which this phenomenon can be explained is by the Biophilia hypothesis developed by Edward O. Wilson.
 This theory states that humans have developed a strong connection with nature throughout their evolution that leads to subconscious seeking for natural environments, including green and blue spaces.

 Recent research has identified three main pathways that can further explain why proximity to green and blue spaces can be beneficial to health.